Twenty20DD/Mailer/README.md

 ### Usage

-Once the installer is complete, simply add your API key for your choosen provider to the `.env` and you're all set.
+After installation, add your chosen provider’s API key to the .env file, and you’re good to go.
-Send emails and notifications as you would normally within your Laravel app.
+You can then send emails and notifications as usual within your Laravel application.

 ---